suffolklibraries/lgc/content/collections/events/easter-crafts-lowestoft.md

     content:
       -
         type: text
-        text: 'There is paid carparking just next to the library.'
+        text: 'There is paid car parking just next to the library.'
   -
     type: paragraph
     content: